 When the issue is that I don’t see the value in the task, I ask myself why is it on my to-do list.
 It is often because it is important to someone else.
 Then I have to decide if making that person happy is important enough to me to make it a priority for me.
 Don’t forget, when you examine your to-dos, you can decide to eliminate things that don’t make sense to you.

-If they are things you don’t like, determine if it is something you can have someone else do.
+- If they are things you don’t like, determine if it is something you can have someone else do.
+If you can, hand them off.
+If you can’t buckle down and get them done – you’ll feel better afterward.

 Learning to delegate is a skill.
 If done well, you can stop doing a bunch of stuff and you gain back time to apply in other areas.
 But that means you have to learn how to delegate to get the benefits.
 Just like the first time you do anything, you are likely to make some mistakes and feel frustrated along the way.
 It is important that you regroup and keep moving forward rather than giving up.